advanced-joelloyd/GitTraining/README.md

 -----------------
 `git init`

+This creates a new Git repository in your current working folder.

+A hidden `.git/` folder will appear at the top level.
+All Git data is contained in this top-level folder.

+The repository is self-contained, and can be moved and copied anywhere and remain intact.

 See your repo's current state
 -----------------------------
 `git status`

+This shows you all uncommitted changes, including:

+* Staged changes - changes that will be included in your next commit
+* Unstaged changes - changes to files in your repo that you have not staged
+* Untracked files - files that don't exist in your repo

 Stage your changes to be committed
 -----------------------------
 `git add`

+Use `git add` to track files and stage changes.
+You must specify what changes you want to stage, e.g.

+* `git add myfile.txt` stages any changes to the file `myfile.txt`
+* `git add *.txt` stages any changes to files with the extension `.txt`
+* `git add src/` stages any changes to files in the folder `src/`

+You can also stage all changes and new files by using:

+* `git add --all`

+Use `git status` to see which files you've staged.

+Staged files will be in green.

+Untracked files and unstaged changes will be in red.

 Commit your changes
 -------------------